 A member of your unit’s key-3 should login to their account at my.scouting.org.
 There are links to help if you have forgotten your username or password.
 Next, follow the step-by-step directions and screenshots provided in the following downloadable documents: PDF | PPT (PowerPoint)

-For a second year, the Cradle of Liberty Council will be offering the opportunity for units to apply for membership growth grants to support unit recruitment and retention efforts.
+For a third year, the Cradle of Liberty Council will be offering the opportunity for units to apply for membership growth grants to support unit recruitment and retention efforts.
 Interested units should carefully review the following guidelines prior to preparing the application for a membership grant.
 Download grant guidelines and application here.

 Priority will be given to projects that: